nextcloud/docker/README.md

 - `POSTGRES_PASSWORD` Password for the database user using postgres.
 - `POSTGRES_HOST` Hostname of the database server using postgres.

 As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to the previously listed environment variables, causing the initialization script to load the values for those variables from files present in the container.
-See [Docker secrets](#docker-secrets) section below.
+See [Docker secrets](#docker-secrets) section below for details.

+### Initial admin account

-If you set any group of values (i.e. all of `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_HOST`), they will not be asked in the install page on first run.
-With a complete configuration by using all variables for your database type, you can additionally configure your Nextcloud instance by setting admin user and password (only works if you set both):
+If you specify all the variables for your database type (above), you can also auto configure your initial admin user and password (only works if you set both):

 - `NEXTCLOUD_ADMIN_USER` Name of the Nextcloud admin user.
 - `NEXTCLOUD_ADMIN_PASSWORD` Password for the Nextcloud admin user.

+Specifying a complete database and admin credential config set at initial deployment will result in a fully automated installation (i.e. bypassing the web-based Nextcloud Installation Wizard).

+Addition parameters may also be set at installation time and are described below.

+### Custom Data directory (`datadirectory`)

-If you want, you can set the data directory, otherwise default value will be used.
+If you don't want to use the default data directory (`datadirectory`) location, you can set a custom one:

 - `NEXTCLOUD_DATA_DIR` (default: `/var/www/html/data`) Configures the data directory where nextcloud stores all files from the users.

+### Trusted domains (`trusted_domains`)

 One or more trusted domains can be set through environment variable, too.
 They will be added to the configuration after install.

 - `NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains

+### Image specific

 The install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
 If you use a custom command you have to enable the install / update with